Spice Girl Mel C and One Direction’s Louis Tomlinson win Northern Music Awards

 Chisholm, known as Mel C from the 90’s pop group the Spice Girls, received the special recognition award during the ceremony for her outstanding contribution to music – presented by broadcaster Helen Skelton.

-The music star, who was unable to attend in person, said in her video acceptance speech: “Thank you so, so much for this award.
+The music star, who hails from near Liverpool, was unable to attend in person and said in her video acceptance speech: “Thank you so, so much for this award.
 Look at that, it’s gorgeous, isn’t it?
 I’m a little bit out of practice!

 “I can’t remember the last time I got an award, especially on my own.